espressif/esp-idf/examples/bluetooth/esp_ble_mesh/wifi_coexist/tutorial/BLE_Mesh_WiFi_Coexist_Example_Walkthrough.md

 # What You Need

-Download and flash the `ble_mesh_wifi_coexist` project to your ESP32 development board and then use the following commands to get started with this demo.
+Download and flash the `wifi_coexist` project to your ESP32 development board and then use the following commands to get started with this demo.

 1. Connect your development board to the Wi-Fi network by entering the `sta ssid password` command in your serial port tool.
 	- For example, you should enter `sta test_wifi 12345678` if you want to connect your board to a network with a SSID of `test_wifi` and a password of `12345678`.